Leir-Cruz/avaliacaoDisciplinasServer/Readme.md

 `sudo -u <yourpostgresusername> psql`

 it will require your role password to proceed.

-Once successfully conected then create the database using:
+## If first time running project run:

 `create database avaliacao_disciplida_db;`